c4ym0n/chronArchive/README.md

 Beta 8: Created 05-16-25 | Changelog: Way way more progress on the archive, added network tests and benchmarks pages, filters, file search, added a basic DB json and structure!

 Beta 9: Created 05-20-25 | Changelog: Sunspider is now local, added v8, also local!
 Added now button to benchmarks page!
+Added a link to the discord, login and account pages although functionality is heavily limited for now.
+Links should no longer be dead on the site, all links should now lead to reasonable pages!

 More to come :)